-Fabric tensile properties refers to that when the fabric is subjected to external tensile force along the wrap and weft direction, the fabric appears mechanical deformation law.
-Commonly speaking is that a phenomenon in which a fabric is elongated and deformed, or even broken and damaged, by the action of an external force in tension.
+Fabric tensile strength characteristics refer to the pattern of mechanical deformation of the fabric when subjected to tensile forces along the warp and weft direction.
+Commonly speaking is a phenomenon in which a fabric is elongated and deformed, or even broken and damaged, by the action of an external force in tension.

 1 When the fabric starts to be stretched, the deformation is mainly the stretching of the fibre macromolecular chains themselves, i.e. the deformation of the bond length and bond angle.
 Yarns that are stretched become straight, in basic accordance with Hooke’s law, while yarns that are not stretched become more curved.

 2 When the external force increases further, the stretched fibres and yarns elongate and become thinner, the fabric becomes thinner, the non-stretched yarns bend, the length shortens, the deformation at the pinch is smaller, the middle is larger and the specimen gradually shrinks.
 At this point the macromolecular chain in the amorphous zone overcomes the secondary valence bond force, part of the macromolecular chain straightens, the taut one may be pulled off, and it may also be drawn out from the irregular crystalline part.
 The breakage of the secondary valence bond causes the macromolecules in the non-crystalline zone to gradually produce misaligned slip, the deformation of the fibres is more significant, the modulus gradually decreases accordingly, and the fibres enter the yield zone.